cosmos/iavl/docs/architecture/adr-002-api-cleanup.md

 - Merge `ImmutableTree` and `MutableTree` into a single `Tree` structure.
 - Make `nodeDB` methods private.
-- Separate the cache from `nodeDB` and introduce a new `nodeCache` component.

 The modified API will have the following structure: